wonyongHwang/KopoBlockchain/README.md

 ## 🧱 getBlockData

-You can get blockdata by link down below.
+You can get Block data by link down below.
 (GET Method)

-You must run myBlockChain.py on pyCharm before click this link.
+You MUST run myBlockChain.py on pyCharm before click this link.

 http://localhost:8666/block/getBlockData

-### this is Example Request for getBlockData (curl)
+### This is Example Request for getBlockData (curl)
 ```
 curl --location --request GET 'http://localhost:8666/block/getBlockData'
 ```